campusdomar/PuMuKIT1/doc/UserGuide.md

 ![](images/image10.jpg)

-Once the video is imported there are three options:
+When importing the video, the program will behave differently depending on which of these cases is true:

 -   It is the first imported video of the series.